Why do we need your help?

-We want to arm parents and young adults with the information to act – to proactively talk to their healthcare provider about MenB and the vaccine available to help prevent it.
+We want to arm parents and young adults with the information to act – to proactively talk to their healthcare professional about MenB and the vaccine available to help prevent it.

 We want to encourage the medical community, as well as high school, college and university administrators to talk to their patients and students about the MenB vaccine.

 How can you help?
-Above you can download (and share!) educational materials and posters, as well as an action kit loaded with ideas to help get the word out in your community.
+Below you can download (and share!) educational materials and videos to help get the word out in your community.

 Want to stay on top of the latest news and materials from the Meningitis B Action Project?
 Sign up for our newsletter.

 If you have any issues downloading or printing our materials, or are interested in a large bulk order, please contact us at email@example.com.